adityadesaia3/javascript-codes/README.md

 - To quickly generate password

 ### NumberToWords.html
-- Gives word representation of the word
+- Gives word representation of a number